cronuxgamesavailable/OperationAirsoftMDK/README.md

 1. Create a new project and name it **ModMaker** (VERY Important)
 2. **Find your Project Root** – This is the folder containing your `.uproject` file.
 3. **Copy the Plugin** – Place the **ModCreator** folder into: ProjectRoot/Plugins/
-4. **Restart Unreal Engine** – The plugin will appear in the Editor under the Mod Tools section.
+4. **Restart Unreal Engine** – The plugin will now appear in the Editor under the Mod Tools section.
+5. Open the project settings and disable `Share Material Shader Code` and thats it!

 ---